hyperledger/besu-docs/docs/Concepts/Privacy/Flexible-PrivacyGroups.md

 The owner is identified by the signing key.
 Transactions to add and remove participants, or upgrade the management contract, must be signed by the same key that signed the group creation transaction.

-## Onchain Privacy Group IDs
+## Flexible Privacy Group IDs

-When creating an onchain privacy group, generate the privacy group ID for the group outside of Besu and pass the ID as a parameter.
+When creating a flexible privacy group, generate the privacy group ID for the group outside of Besu and pass the ID as a parameter.

-The [web3js-eea library](../../HowTo/Use-Privacy/Use-OnChainPrivacy.md) generates a unique privacy group ID and passes the ID to Besu when creating a privacy group.
+The [web3js-eea library](../../HowTo/Use-Privacy/Use-FlexiblePrivacy.md) generates a unique privacy group ID and passes the ID to Besu when creating a privacy group.

 !!! caution